Tangoe/Mobile-Procurement-API-Documentation/tutorials/properties/index.md

 * **minLength** -- The minimum number of characters to which this property must be set.

-* **pattern** -- A description of the pattern to which the value should match (e.g, "mm/dd/yyyy").
-This can be displayed to an end user as a hint for what the properties value should look like.
+* **pattern** -- A description of the pattern that the value should match (e.g, "mm/dd/yyyy").
+This can be displayed to an end user as a hint describing what the properties value should look like.

 * **regEx** -- A regular expression pattern that can be used to validate the value to which the property is set.